 It is possible for the brain to modify connections, make adaptations and rewire itself.
 People who recovered from brain injury are a perfect example of this.
 If damaged, the brain will look for new ways to function like it did before.
 Simply said, our brain can remap parts to work together to make something happen.
 If there’s damage somewhere, a different area can take over that function.
 So how can you improve your wiring and connections?
 In short: new experiences.

 The key to this is environmental enrichment that relies on sensory and motor stimuli.
 The brain is like a muscle.
-If you want to improve a certain skill you can strengthen it by practicing.
+If you want to improve a certain skill you can strengthen it by practising.
 Research shows that the more a person seeks out new experiences, the stronger the wiring in the respective brain areas becomes.
 Because the brain is so malleable, it is important to keep it fit.
 We used to think there was a critical period for brain development only during childhood, but neuroplasticity is something we can benefit from throughout all of our life.
 A few ways to stay fit are through meditation, physical exercise, and learning a new language.
 How do you keep your brain fit?